 A lot of hard work had gone into the weekend beforehand and we are grateful to Copeland Community Funding for the use of their bunting to let people know outside the church that there was something special going on.

-The photographs above show some of the sketch that was performed on the history of the church & this was followed by a service; the first part of the service was presented by Maggie Opie who read a poem written by Thomas Gregg, one of the founders of the Baptist movement in the town, after reading the poem, Maggie then read the poem out again in her own words, which were more apt for today’s world.
+The first part of the service was presented by Maggie Opie who read a poem written by Thomas Gregg, one of the founders of the Baptist movement in the town, after reading the poem, Maggie then read the poem out again in her own words, which were more apt for today’s world.
 Peter Grayson then gave a talk about the church’s history and Rachel Street finished off the service with a little of what the future might look like for Millom Baptist church.
 David Opie led the prayer’s, we sang ‘A song for Millom’ which was written by one of our members, Sue Thompson, who has now emigrated to Canada.
 Jean Liney finished the service by reading a poem she had written specially for the occasion.
 An afternoon tea then followed.

 Jean Liney also spoke about the whole week-end live on Radio Cumbria at 07.50 on Sunday 7th